 Colossi of Memnon

 Built in the year 1350 BC, the temple has two large stone sculptures depicting the third Amenemope in a sitting position.
 The main purpose of this temple was to protect and guard the entrance to the Amenemope Temple.
-This temple was one of the largest temples in ancient Egypt, but today only two statues remain.
+This temple was one of the largest temples in Egypt.
+However, today only two statues remain.
 Both statues are slightly damaged and almost unrecognizable from the waist up.

 Temple of Edfu

-The Temple of Edfu, dedicated to the god Horus, is Egypt’s second-largest temple after the Temple of Karnak.
+The Temple of Edfu, dedicated to the god Horus, is Egypt’s second-largest of Egypt ancient temples after the Temple of Karnak.
 This temple is one of the best preserved places.
 Construction of the temple began in the year 237 BC by Ptolemaic Kingdom, and was completed almost two centuries later by 12th Ptolemaic King, the famous father of Cleopatra.
 It contains traditional elements of the temples of the new kingdom of Egypt, together with the number of a few Greek elements such as “Mammisi”.

 Temple of Seti I